Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Summary and Conclusion

 As is well known, the Hirsch index ($h$) was introduced originally to measure the inequalities in success (through citations in the subsequent literature) of the contributions (papers) of individual scientists.
 The citation function (see Fig. 1), is an well documented nonlinear and monotonically decaying function (cf. Zipf law \cite{zipf1949human}). $h$ corresponds to the fixed point of this citation function.
 Analytical study \cite{yong2014critique}, as well as numerical data analysis (see e.g., \cite{ghosh2021limiting}), suggested $h \sim \sqrt {N_c} \sim \sqrt {N_p}$, for any author having $N_p$ total papers and $N_c$ total citations.
 Since for different scientists, we do not have any knowledge of the critical intervals (like $|\sigma_c - \sigma|$ or $|p_c-p|$ in relations (1)) here the detailed data for $h$ are fitted to the relations (2) (see section IIC, Figs. \ref{fig6}, \ref{fig7}(a,b)) assuming the critical interval to be zero for the chosen authors.
 We show a better fit is $h \sim$ $\sqrt N_c /log N_c \sim \sqrt N_p /log N_p$ (see relations (2a,b)).
-It may be noted that while some earlier analysis with small data sets (e.g., in \cite{redner2010meaning,spruit2012relative}) indicated a fit to $h \sim N^{\gamma}$, with $\gamma = 0.5$, analysis of a much larger data set (see e.g., \cite{redner2010meaning,radicchi2013analysis}) indicated significantly lower value ($\simeq 0.42$) of $\gamma$.
+It may be noted that analysis of larger data set (see e.g., \cite{radicchi2013analysis}) indicated significantly lower value ($\simeq 0.42$) of $\gamma$.
 As may be seen from our analysis (see Figs. \ref{fig6} and \ref{fig7}), this is probably due to the choices of data corresponding to very large deviations from the respective critical points to fit power law scaling form and the missing $log N$ term (in relations (2)) in the scaling form.
 It suggests, in absence of this information, extending the data sets for scientists who may not be that competitive may lead to wrong conclusions.
 In fact, while all the data for $h$-index of FBM avalanches and percolation clusters fit so well with the Widom-Stauffer scaling (2) with $\gamma = 1/2$, when the data for their critical points are fitted to $h \sim N^{\gamma}$ (see insets of Figs, \ref{fig3} and \ref{fig5}), one gets best fits for $\gamma$ around $0.40$ and $0.48$ respectively.

 We also show that when the number $N_m$ of the members of national assemblies or of parliaments for different countries of the world are identified effectively as their Hirsch index $h$, then $N_m$ indeed would scale (see Fig. \ref{fig8} in section IID) with the total population $N$ as $\sqrt N /log N$ for the respective countries.
 This observation should help comprehending the discrepancies with the proposed $N_m \sim \sqrt N$ relationship, reported in a very recent analysis \citep{margaritondo2021size}.